octanner/ios-team/swift-style-guide.md

 }
 ```

+### init and deinit

+`deinit` methods should be placed at the top of the class body, directly after the property declarations. `init` should be placed directly below the `deinit` methods of any class.

 ### Remove Unused Code

 Don't commit code that will never execute; just delete it.
 You probably won't ever want it back, and if you do, you'll likely want to rewrite it anyway.
 And you can always retrieve it from an earlier commit if you have to.
 This applies to: